 I discovered Montessori, received my International Montessori teacher certification (AMI), and became an Infant/Toddler teacher.
 I eventually transitioned out of the classroom to join a company I love, Monti Kids, where I help families to bring education into their homes starting at birth.

-Just click here and use the promo code TODDLER30 to get $30 off your first order from Monti Kids.
+Just click here to get $60 off your first order from Monti Kids.

 While I am no longer in the classroom, one of my favorite things in my Montessori Toddler classroom was observing the children prepare their own snack everyday.